-In the spring, when the thermals are good and flying skills might be rusty, the farmer is starting his production for the year.
+In the spring, when the thermals are good and flying skills might be rusty, the farmer is starting production for the year.
 Calves and lambs are being born, the crops are starting to grow.
-Upsetting pregnant animals can cause them to abort, or startling young animals can cause injuries, and the farmer will have lost a part of his income.
+Upsetting pregnant animals can cause them to abort, or startling young animals can cause injuries, and the farmer will have lost a part of their income.

 In autumn some calves are also being born, and the rams are put in with the ewes, so disturbing sheep at this time might well mean fewer lambs next spring, and yet another loss to the farmer.

 Remember that farmers are reasonable people and visiting the farmhouse to say hello, have a brief friendly chat (and to apologise if need be!) can work wonders.
 Treated in a decent and courteous manner they can be friends, not enemies.

 - Drive and park with consideration for other motorists and pedestrians, especially on narrow roads and lanes.
 Cars with gliders on the roof speeding through villages en route to a flying site are highly visible and are not good PR for our sport.
 Park in the recognised places and be careful not to obstruct gates or tracks.
 Do not obstruct public footpaths adjacent to take-off areas, and be careful not to endanger walkers on these paths.